carlignn/carlgaspar/content/posts/threat-modeling-fundamentals.md

 * V﻿ulnerability scanning
 * P﻿enetration testing

-\*﻿ Threat modeling is a collaborative and repeatable process
+\*﻿ Threat modeling is a collaborative and repeatable process.

 ### Who Should Perform Threat Modeling